List of Figures

 MLint coordToIndex(MLint x, MLint y, MLint z, MLint c, MLint t, MLint u, const ImageVector &size);

-into the kernel to an index into an array with 6D
+Converts the coordinates x, y, z, c, t and u into the kernel to an index into an array with 6D

-extent given by size
+extent given by size.

 MLint coordToIndex(const ImageVector &p, const ImageVector &size);

-Converts the coordinate p
+Converts the coordinate p into

-the kernel with extent size
+the kernel with extent size to an

 index.